wp-plugins/wp-social-buttons/readme.txt

 = Features =
 * Floating Sidebar
 * Options to show/hide the social buttons

-* Options for define the postion(Left/Right) of floating sidebar
+* Options to define the postion(Left/Right) of floating sidebar

 == Installation ==